by Susan Flantzer © Unofficial Royalty 2014

 Prince Albert has enjoyed participating in a variety of sports.
 He represented Monaco in Two-Man Bobsled and Four-Man Bobsled in five Winter Olympics (1988/Calgary, 1992/Albertville, 1994/Lillehammer, 1998/Nagano, 2002/Salt Lake City).
 Prince Albert has been a member of the International Olympic Committee since 1985 and is President of the Monegasque Olympic Committee.

 Prince Rainier III died on April 6, 2005, and Albert became the Sovereign Prince of Monaco.
-On July 12, 2005, at the end of the period of official mourning, Prince Albert’s accession to the throne was celebrated by a Mass at St. Nicholas’ Cathedral followed by a garden party for 7,000 Monégasques born in the principality.
+On July 12, 2005, at the end of the official period of mourning, Prince Albert’s accession to the throne was celebrated by a Mass at St. Nicholas’ Cathedral followed by a garden party for 7,000 Monégasques born in the principality.
 A second ceremony was held at St. Nicholas Cathedral on November 12, 2005, attended by many guests and royalty from around the world.
 The evening ended with a gala and opera performance in Monte Carlo.

 In 2006, Prince Albert founded The Prince Albert II Foundation, a charity that has donated millions to various environmental projects.
 The foundation concentrates on environmental protection, sustainable development, climate change, the promotion of renewable energies, and biodiversity.

 In June 2001 at the Marenostrum International Swimming Meet in Monaco which Prince Albert presided over, he met Charlene Wittstock (born 1978), a South African swimmer, who had represented her country in the 2000 Summer Olympics in Sydney.
 They were first seen together at the opening ceremony of the 2006 Winter Olympics in Turin.
 Charlene moved in with Prince Albert in 2006.
 She began accompanying him to events including the weddings of the Crown Princess Victoria of Sweden in 2010 and of the Duke of Cambridge in 2011.
-On June 23, 2010, the Prince’s Palace announced the engagement of the couple.
+On June 23, 2010, the Prince’s Palace announced the couple’s engagement.
 The civil ceremony was held on July 1, 2011, in the Throne Room of the Prince’s Palace.
 The religious ceremony took place on July 2, 2011, in the courtyard of the Palace.

 Prince Albert and Princess Charlene have two children, boy and girl twins.
 Even though their daughter was born first, their son is the heir apparent because Monaco’s succession is male-preference cognatic primogeniture.